Latifaahbabi/Latifaahbabi.github.io/_posts/2024-04-18-assignment-2.md

 ![hardtimes](/assets/images/wordcloud3.png)

 # Knots
 Using the words extracted from the book "A Christmas Carol" i used the moving tool called 'Knots'.
-With this you can see the lines swisting everytime its repeated throughout the book
+With this you can see the lines swisting everytime its repeated throughout the book.

 <iframe style='width: 444px; height: 408px;' src='https://voyant-tools.org/?corpus=2f1db633932bb3232d587ede65c78ba1&docId=0615089db24d3c6c9634e85b1a984c9e&view=Knots'></iframe>

 # Links